Tass Mourdoukoutas

-Tass Mourdoukoutas (born 3 March 1999) is an Australian professional soccer player who plays as a defender for Marconi Stallions.
+Tass Mourdoukoutas (born 3 March 1999) is an Australian professional soccer player who plays as a defender for Heidelberg United FC in the NPL Victoria and recently was a captain for Auckland FC (OFC) in the OFC Pro League.

 Early life

 Born in Sydney, Mourdoukoutas grew up in Sylvania Waters and is of Greek descent.
 He began playing soccer at the age of four with the Marrickville FC Red Devils.
 Afterwards, he joined the Football NSW Institute before moving to Sydney Olympic's youth team in 2016.
 In 2017, he joined the Western Sydney Wanderers Academy, where he played for both the club’s National Premier Leagues NSW 2 side and Championship-winning Foxtel Y-League team.